mm6/InternetOfThingsCourse/projects/project1/Project1_S21.md

 return msg;
 ```

 2) Add another function node that checks the timestamp.
 If the current message arrived late (after 12 seconds) then set a variable named "onTime" to false, otherwise set the "onTime" variable to true.
 Include the new "onTime" field and its value in the json message that leaves this node.
 Note: the very first message to arrive is never late.
 You can test this flow by unplugging your USB for 5 seconds or so and rebooting your Argon.
+[In solving this problem, you may find this source to be helpful.](https://nodered.org/docs/user-guide/writing-functions#storing-data)

 ### Part 3: Build a web site using Node.js